The-Fuse/MusicWiki/README.md

 <img src="https://img.shields.io/badge/minSdk-27-orange"> <img src="https://img.shields.io/badge/targetSdk-32-lightgrey">
 <img src="https://img.shields.io/badge/version-1-yellow">

 A simple android application, an unofficial Last.fm app that contains information about different music genres, the albums, artists and tracks listed under the genre.
+First screen contains the all genre and clicking on it will give the detail about genre with description and top albums, tracks, artist.
+And clicking on it will get more detailed data about that.

 ![Desktop - 1](https://user-images.githubusercontent.com/54764235/214113566-667be473-15d9-48a5-9ab5-a12723220ce7.png)